Blog > News & Trivia

 It's a very common clause within most Spanish football contracts, designed to essentially dissuade buyer clubs from trying to acquire players by attaching a huge fee around their necks.
 Usually, the buyout fee will be set at an extremely high figure that's far above the transfer market value of the player.
 Not only does this show that a club has no intention of selling a key asset, it also increases loyalty from the player's point of view.

 In 2023, there are a few top players that reportedly have buyout clauses in their current contracts.
-Manchester City's star striker Erling Haaland reportedly has a buyout clause worth €200m in his current contract that will come into play in the summer of 2024, allowing any club willing to pay that fee to enter into negotiations at this point.
+Manchester City’s Erling Haaland was widely reported to have a buyout clause worth €200m in his current contract that first became active in summer 2024, allowing any club willing to pay that fee to enter into negotiations — no buyer triggered it.
 Meanwhile, a huge number of La Liga talents such as Pedri, Vinicius Jnr. and Ronald Araujo are said to have substantial buyout clauses written into their contracts.

 Buy-back clauses are a contract detail used by clubs who expect the player they are selling to improve in value, and thus want to give themselves the option of re-signing that player in the future.